matrix-org/matrix-spec-proposals/proposals/2437-tagged-events-account-data.md

 each other modifications to the tagged events.

 This is a known limitation for any new event type added to the `account_data` section of a room, or to the top-level `account_data`.
-For exemple, we already suffer from it to handle the `m.direct` event type.
+For example, we already suffer from it to handle the `m.direct` event type.

 This limitation has been addressed for only one case: the room tagging.
 Indeed